-School librarians are an important member of the group of adults charged with creating readers, which includes: parents, teachers, librarians.
+School librarians are an important member of the group of adults charged with creating readers, which includes parents, teachers, librarians.
 Ways you can help students become engaged readers range from providing opportunities to read for pleasure and a diverse collection to partnering with families, public librarians and teaching staff.

 - increase children's confidence and enjoyment of reading